 Colonial Knot Example

 A completed Colonial knot looks almost identical to a French knot, although a side-by-side comparison reveals a few differences.
 The biggest thing you'll spot is that it's a little smaller than the French knot.
-That's largely due to the fact that it's tighter and more compact.
+That's primarily due to the fact that it's tighter and more compact.
 That also makes it less likely to catch on things.

 To adjust the size of a Colonial knot, use more or fewer strands of floss, or switch to a different type of thread entirely.
 Many types of threads will work for this, including sewing threads, perle cottons, and more.

 Using Colonial Knot in New Ways

 For a colorful and modern twist on candlewicking (which is also a great way to practice your Colonial knots), try rainbow hoop art.

-Try working this stitch in tight clusters as a fill stitch or in small groupings for the center of a flower.
+Try working this stitch in tight clusters as a fill stitch or small groupings for the center of a flower.
 Of course, it also works as the middle of a simple lazy daisy.

 For a combination of patterns and techniques, work Colonial knots along a line similar to how you would in candlewicking.
 Instead of spacing them apart as with traditional candlewick patterns, place them a little closer together on the outline to any pattern you like.
 It would even work well on designs created for Japanese sashiko embroidery.